 All participants must maintain an overall score of a C or higher in each class.
 Teachers will receive a list of students who are involved in the production and will email the Director(s) when there is an academic concern, including concerns with attendance.

 2. Online Social Networks Behavior Policy:

-3. Unexcused strikes and you’re out!
+3. 3 Unexcused absences and you’re out!

 4. Wear comfortable clothing that allows freedom of movement for all practices.
 Techs are required to wear closed toe shoes.

 5. Food and Drink are not allowed in the rehearsal areas.
 The ONLY exception is water in an unbreakable, seal-able container.
 PICK-UP after yourself!!!
 When needed, lunch or dinner breaks will be provided, but these meals must be eaten outside the rehearsal area unless specifically allowed by the Director.
-If you are found eating or drinking in our auditorium, you will receive a “strike”!

 6. No gum.
 The end.